 There’s definitely an uptick in the trend towards a healthier lifestyle, and eating clean and healthful food is at the heart of this wellness revolution.
-Sometimes, the ingredients that go into those detox diets are not a pretty and appetising sight, but there’s a garden variety you could try that’s not only eye candy but also succulent and scrumptious.
+Here are some flowers of the garden variety that are edible (and some you can work into your cocktails too) and they look pretty!

 The perks of eating edible flowers